 3 minutes Video with excellent drone views, overview of issues.
 Posted by Bill Zebedee,

 April 9, 2022 Rally at Mt Hope

-About 8 NSWFS folks were at this rally.
+About 8 NSWFS folks were amongst the many participants of this rally.

 – Dartmouth residents hold rally to protect Southdale wetlands from development

 By Alicia Draus Global News Apr 9, 2022.
 Commenent by Bill Z: “The numbers given in this Global News report are incorrect.
 The reporter says 875 units, which included 373 affordable ones.
 Well, we already know, not affordable, but the offical press release (March 25) clearly states 1200 units Edit: Weird, in the TV report the reporter says 875 units, but in the written report on the Global page states 1200 units (no wonder there is so much confusion about this).”